High-resolution two-dimensional electronic spectroscopy reveals homogeneous line profiles in isolated nanoparticles: Methods

 \subsection{Sample preparation}

-The cluster beam generation and doping are explained in detail elsewhere \,\cite{hagena_cluster_1972, stienkemeier_spectroscopy_2006}.
+The experimental apparatus including the cluster beam preparation are described in detail in a recent review article\,\cite{bruder_coherent_2019}.
+Further information about the sample preparation is also given in Refs.\,\cite{hagena_cluster_1972, stienkemeier_spectroscopy_2006}.
 Briefly, a continuous jet of the rare gas is expanded into vacuum with a stagnation pressure of 50\,bar through a cooled nozzle (5\,$\mu$m orifice).
 The nozzle temperature is 14\,K for He (mean cluster size of N$_\text{He}$=15000 atoms\,\cite{toennies_superfluid_2004}) and 70\,K for Ne (N$_\text{Ne}$=400\,\cite{hagena_condensation_1987}), respectively.
 The cluster beam is skimmed by a 400\,$\mu$m conical skimmer positioned in a distance of 15\,mm from the nozzle.
 The cluster beam is doped in the adjacent chamber, where it passes a 10\,mm-long, heated oven cell containing H$_2$Pc powder (Sigma Aldrich, 29H,31H-Phthalocyanine, 98\%).
 The doping follows a statistical pick-up process described by Poissonian statistics and is controlled by the cell temperature and, thus, the density of evaporated molecules.
 The cell temperature is optimized for maximum fluorescence signal, which corresponds to molecule densities of 5\,$\times10^{12}$\,cm$^{-3}$ (350\,$^{\circ}$C cell temperature) for He and 3.2\,$\times10^{13}$\,cm$^{-3}$ (380\,$^{\circ}$C) for Ne, respectively.
 At these conditions, the estimated mean dopant number per cluster are 1 for He and 2-3 for Ne clusters.
-Evaporation of cluster atoms cools the nanosystems afterwards to equilibrium temperatures of 0.37\,K for He\,\cite{hartmann_rotationally_1995}, and 10\,K for Ne\,\cite{farges_structure_1981}.
+Evaporation of cluster atoms cools the nanosystems afterwards to equilibrium temperatures of 0.37\,K for He\,\cite{hartmann_rotationally_1995}, and $\approx 10$\,K for Ne\,\cite{farges_structure_1981}.
 The base pressure in the doping chamber was $1.48 \times 10^{-6}\,$mbar which is due to the effusively emitted hot molecules from the oven cell.
 The doped cluster beam passes an orifice of 5\,mm into the next chamber to suppress the latter contribution.
-In this chamber ($3.8\times 10^{-8}$\,mbar base pressure) the laser-induced fluorescence signals are imaged onto a photo multiplier tube.
+In this chamber ($3.8\times 10^{-8}$\,mbar base pressure) the femtosecond laser pulses intersect with the cluster beam at right angle and the sample fluorescence is imaged with a lense onto a photo multiplier tube mounted in perpendicular direction to the laser and cluster beam propagation.
+The detector arrangement collects $\approx 17\%$ of the total fluorescence.
+The detector response time is 0.57\,ns.
+The fluorescence lifetime was determined by tracking the decay of the fluorescence yield with a fast digital-to-analog converter (bandwidth: 500\,MHz, sampling rate 1\,Gs/s).